yoshuawuyts/rix/README.md

 ## Why?
 Nowadays there's plenty of choice in ui libraries that have a virtual dom.
-Unfortunately they all have shortcomings in terms of usability, scope or usability.
+Unfortunately they all have shortcomings in terms of usability, scope or learning curve.
 Rix tries to merge the best ideas from those libraries and wrap them in a nice, event-based interface.

 ## See Also
 - [wayfarer](https://github.com/yoshuawuyts/wayfarer) - tiny client router